GabbyOlivares/FBPostMeter-ML-FinalChallenge/README.md

 ## 4. Insights

 * Our Model can tell us:
-    1.
+    1. Contrary to what any marketer can say, engagement is not the major weigthed feature to consider, but the number of likes and total reach.
+So, main KPI's within any marketing strategy should consider both of these.

     <br>

-    2. Decision of ML model becomes a core decision, but definition and selection of dataset has always a cumbersome place in the Data Analytics projects.
+    2. The ML model selection becomes a core decision, but definition and selection of dataset has always a cumbersome place in the Data Analytics projects.

     <br>

-    3. Further exploration: Recommendation algorithm instead of prediction.
-Be able to recommend when a post should be uploaded based on category and type.
-Look for a larger dataset maybe of another industry.
+    3. Further exploration is needed: In the near future, we will consider to create a Recommendation algorithm instead of prediction, able to recommend when a post should be uploaded based on category and type.

     <br>

+    4. Also, look for a larger dataset, which can consider another industires as well as broadening the target people profile.
-    4. According to the authors of the db, data was colected from the facebook page of a cosmetic brand, therefore the algorith is most likely to work for a certain kind of crowd.
+    According to the authors, data was colected from the facebook page of a cosmetic brand, therefore the algorith is most likely to work for a certain kind of crowd.
 Perhaps only women.

     <br>

+    6. Additionally, most of the posts where photos, therfore it is necessary to work on a extended version of the data base, having much more heterogeneous type cases to work with.

+    <br>

-    5. Also the model is most likely to recognize negative cases due to the proportion of them in the database 1:2.
+    6. The model is most likely to recognize negative cases due to the proportion of them in the original database which we arrange 1:2.
 Positive cases are much more disperse, so we should be working on a more homogeneous and equate cases data base.

     <br>

-    6. Another important thing is that most of the posts where photos, therfore it is necessary to extend the db.

-    <br>

-    7. Confussion matrix shows us how well predictions are deployed by our RF model and the confidence level of our model.
-The printed matrix let us know the results of false-positives, the positives that are well classified, the positive negatives and what was classified negative when were positive.
+    7. Since we have two possible labels (0 and 1), the confusion matrix shows the correct predictions and incorrect labels, compared to the actual ones.
+Each row in the confusion matrix shows the true  labels in the test set, and the columns show the labels predicted by the random forest classifier.
+The first row is for labels whose actual value in the test set is 0.
+It is observed that from 135 cases.
+Of these 135 cases the classifier correctly predicted 120 of them as 0, and 15 of them as 0.
+In the second row the cases are presented with original label equal to 1.
+There were 79 cases in this situation.
+The classifier correctly predicted 64 of them as one, and 15 of them wrongly predicted as 0.
+Therefore, the classifier has done a good job of predicting the cases with label equal to 0.

     ![Confussion Matrix](Images/conf_mat.png)